ARMmbed/mbed-mqtt/README.md

 #### API usage ####

-Apart from lanaguage details and different creation and initialization procedure, the APIs of both the legacy and new API are the same.
+Apart from language details and different creation and initialization procedure, the APIs of both the legacy and new API are the same.

 Once connected the MQTT/MQTT-SN client is able to: